Criminal Defense

 9. Early Intervention

-With any criminal case, it’s important to hire an attorney as early in the process as possible, and the charge of PC 647(f) is no exception.
+With any criminal case, its important to hire an attorney as early in the process as possible, and the charge of PC 647(f) is no exception.
 The earlier you hire an attorney, the better chance you have of winning your case.

 10. Related Crimes